35 GTA 5 Locations Based on Real Life

 Safe Phrasing: Davis is GTA V’s Compton/South LA-inspired neighborhood.

-Do Not Say: Do not make it a one-to-one Compton map claim.
+Accuracy Note: Do not make it a one-to-one Compton map claim.

 Source: Davis Source